alvaroOnCode/js-patterns-design/README.md

 The course language is Spanish but exercises are written and commented in English for a global understanding.

+Just to be clear, some of the patterns are not patterns actually but methodologies and techniques.

 ## 📖 Summary

 * **Creation patterns**